Parkwalk KI Hero

 Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited.
 After investment, shares will be held by the nominee, MNL (Parkwalk) Nominees Limited.

-Meet the manager
+Meet the managers

-Play Video: Interview: Anne Dobrée, Parkwalk EIS funds
+Play Video: Interview: Parkwalk EIS funds

-This interview is also available as a podcast through Spotify and Apple Podcasts.
+This interview is also available to listen on Spotify and Apple Podcasts.

 Investment strategy